ljc2154/3136_Fall2014_Recitations/Recitation_10.md

 ```
 Full Binary Tree: Every node other than the leaves has 2 children.
 Complete Binary Tree: Every level is completely filled except for possibly the last.
-Perfect Binary Tree: Complete and Full.
-(All leaves are at the same level).
+Perfect Binary Tree: Full and all leaves are at the same level.
 Balanced Binary Tree: The depth of the left and right subtrees of every node differ by one or less.
 Degenerate Tree: Is a tree where for each parent node, there is only one associated child node.
 (Performs like a linked list).
 ```